New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

 In order to obtain \thmref{skchar-intro} for the treatment of new-oldform theory, we need extensive information about various inner product relations.
 This is the content of Section~\ref{norm-comput} where we express the entries $\displaystyle \lan F_{i,p}, F_{j,p} \ran_{Np}$ of $M_p$ as

 where $P$ is a polynomial in $\Q[x,y]$.
-This leads us to the discussion about obtaining such relations.
-A by-now standard method (which was our initial approach) is to use the Kohnen-Skoruppa Dirichlet series $\displaystyle D(F,G,s) = \sumn_{m \ge 1} \lan \phi_{F,m}, \phi_{G,m} \ran m^{-s}$, where $\phi_{F,m}$ denotes the $m$-th Fourier-Jacobi coefficient of $F$.
-The idea is to compare the residues of this series at $s=k$ in two ways.
+This leads us to the discussion about the several possible methods that could be used to obtain such relations.
+A by-now standard method (which was our initial approach) is to use the Kohnen-Skoruppa Dirichlet series

+where $\phi_{F,m}$ denotes the $m$-th Fourier-Jacobi coefficient of $F$ and $\lan \phi_{F,m}, \phi_{G,m} \ran$ denotes the Petersson inner product of the Jacobi cusp forms $\phi_{F,m}, \psi_{F,m}$.
+The idea is to compare the residue of this series at $s=k$ in two ways.
 Indeed, for a newform $F$, this is the approach taken in \cite{Ag-Br}.
 However, there seem to be some inaccuracies in this paper -- this will be discussed in some detail in Section~\ref{skN-conj}.
 Most importantly, we just mention here that the method loc. cit. works \textit{only if} at least one of the components is a newform, and \textit{not} otherwise.
-Since we have to work with oldforms also, we have to take a different route.
+Since we also have to work with oldforms, this distinction plays an important role, and we have to take a different route to avoid this.

 Namely, we work with the operators $R_j$ introduced above and related objects viewed inside the Hecke algebra over $\Q$ for $\Gamma^{(2)}_0(N)$ and thus most of our calculations here are algebraic.
-Even though we sometimes have used computer for computations (codes available) in this part; we feel it is quite remarkable that the Hecke relations in \thmref{skchar-intro}~(3) precisely show up in the factorization of the intricate expression of $\det (M_p)$ etc. In a sense, this also serves as a cross-check for all of our inner product calculations.
+Even though we sometimes have used a computer for some of the computations in this part (codes available); we feel it is quite remarkable that the Hecke relations in \thmref{skchar-intro}~(3) precisely show up in the factorization of the intricate expression of $\det (M_p)$ etc. In a sense, this also serves as a cross-check for all of our inner product calculations.
 Some of the calculations in the Appendix to \cite{blo-pohl} are quite useful to us here.

 As final remarks, let us mention that our method can be adapted to study various problems about $\sktwon$; for instance, it seems likely that one can reprove B\"ocherer's result that $U_S(p)$ is injective on $\sktwon$ for all $p|N $ ($N$ square-free, cf. \cite{boech-Up}) by this method.
 Moreover, this approach is expected to work for other spaces, e.g., Hermitian modular forms, etc.